Wrocław – Bernardine Friary

 Architecture

-The oldest building in the friary was the oratory built in 1453, set on the north-south axis on the south-west side of the later church.
+The oldest brick building in the friary was the oratory built in 1453, set on the north-south axis on the south-west side of the later church.
 It was a single-space, two-story building on a hexagon plan, with a polygonal, non buttressed ending from the south.
 The upper floor had pointed windows and was topped with a steep, hip roof.
-An analogous, also polygonal oratory was built (perhaps after replacing the earlier one with a chapel dedicated to Jan Kapistran) in the west wing of the friary.
-Probably the first oratory closed from the west the oldest, longitudinal half-timbered monastery building located on the east-west axis, partly in the place of the later southern church aisle and adjacent to the southern wall of the half-timbered chancel and the nave of the first church.
+Probably the first oratory closed from the west the oldest, longitudinal half-timbered monastery building, located on the east-west axis, partly in the place of the later southern church aisle and adjacent to the southern wall of the half-timbered chancel and the nave of the first church.

 Current state

 To modern times, the Bernardine friary has survived almost entirely.
-The exception is the original gable of the church façade replaced with a Baroque one, the pulled down friary kitchen, top of the tower and the eastern wing of the claustrum destroyed in the 19th century, replaced today by a nasty modernist building that brings shame to the city.
-After the Second World War, the vaults of the chancel and aisles had to be partially reconstructed.
-The southern wing along with the western extension was significantly damaged.
+The exception is the original gable of the church façade replaced with a Baroque one, the pulled down friary kitchen, top of the tower and the eastern wing of the claustrum destroyed in the 19th century and again in 1945, replaced today by a nasty modernist building that brings shame to the city.
+After World War II, the vaults of the chancel and aisles had to be partially reconstructed, in which most of the original Gothic details were placed.
+The vaults of the sacristy and the eastern passage of the cloister were also reconstructed.
+The southern wing along with the western extension were significantly damaged.
 The church and the friary are now open to the public.
 Inside is located the Museum of Architecture.
 Open on Tuesdays 11: 00-17: 00, Wednesdays 10: 00-16: 00, Thursdays 12: 00-19: 00, Friday – Sunday 11: 00-17: 00.

 bibliography: